 The set-up of the Physical Co-location service will be realized in a “project” mode.
 A clear distinction should be made between the implementation of the physical fiber links which is not part of the providing of the Physical Co-location service.
 However as both elements are generally closely linked, depending on the specific situation a multidisciplinary team will be needed to realize on the one hand the physical fiber links and on the other hand to realize the Physical Co-location Service.
 Below we specify the process for providing the Physical Co-location service.

-In order to set-up a co-location the AO should send a request to including the following relevant details:
+In order to set-up a co-location the AO should send a request to Wyre including the following relevant details:

 confirm the location of the requested co-location (which RPOI)

-define timing for enabling the co-location bearing in mind the minimum time to set-up a co-location by of minimum 6 months (excluding possible fibre works)
+define timing for enabling the co-location bearing in mind the minimum time to set-up a co-location by Wyre of minimum 6 months (excluding possible fibre works)

 define the technical needs for the Physical Co-location service.
 In order to make the request, the Beneficiary should use the Colocation Order Form included at the end of this document (see under 3.7).

-As soon as receives a completed questionnaire, will react within 10 Working Days on the completeness and quality of the answers provided in the questionnaire.
-In case the questionnaire does not allow to proceed to a feasibility analysis, will revert to the AO with detailed questions.
+As soon as Wyre receives a completed questionnaire, Wyre will react within 10 Working Days on the completeness and quality of the answers provided in the questionnaire.
+In case the questionnaire does not allow Wyre to proceed to a feasibility analysis, Wyre will revert to the AO with detailed questions.
 It is the responsibility of the AO to complete the questionnaire with all needed information.

-During the feasibility analysis will assess the operational impact of the request of the AO.
-If the request of the AO is not feasible due to space constraint, etc, alternative scenario’s will be analysed by . will also determine the timing needed to set-up the Co-location Service and provide a cost for the setting-up of the Physical Co-Location Service in accordance with the enclosures for tarification (see below 3.4 Co-location costs and billing procedure).
+During the feasibility analysis Wyre will assess the operational impact of the request of the AO.
+If the request of the AO is not feasible due to space constraint, etc, alternative scenario’s will be analysed by Wyre.
+Wyre will also determine the timing needed to set-up the Co-location Service and provide a cost for the setting-up of the Physical Co-Location Service in accordance with the enclosures for tarification (see below 3.4 Co-location costs and billing procedure).

-When Physical Colocation cannot be implemented in a requested building, will inform the Beneficiary and the BIPT.
-If required, will consent to a site visit by the AO or by a third party designated by the AO.
+When Physical Colocation cannot be implemented in a requested building, Wyre will inform the Beneficiary and the BIPT.
+If required, Wyre will consent to a site visit by the AO or by a third party designated by the AO.
 The appointment will be fixed within 5 working days after receiving the request for a visit.
 (See also: Code of conduct)

-Following the feasibility analysis will provide a proposal for Physical Colocation Services to the AO including the conditions and details for the set-up of the Physical Co-location Service (confirmation of the locations, etc), the timing and the cost for providing of the Physical Co-Location service. will formulate such a proposal within one month following the confirmation that the request is complete.
+Following the feasibility analysis Wyre will provide a proposal for Physical Colocation Services to the AO including the conditions and details for the set-up of the Physical Co-location Service (confirmation of the locations, etc), the timing and the cost for providing of the Physical Co-Location service.
+Wyre will formulate such a proposal within one month following the confirmation that the request is complete.

 If the AO does not agree with the proposal, the AO needs to react within one month following the date of the proposal.
-Any comments or changes after that period will involve a new analysis from .
-In case of comments or questions of the AO on the proposal within the 30WD, will reply to the comments and questions within 5WD.
+Any comments or changes after that period will involve a new analysis from Wyre.
+In case of comments or questions of the AO on the proposal within the 30WD, Wyre will reply to the comments and questions within 5WD.

-If the AO agrees with the offer of , the AO should confirm in writing (by e-mail or letter) that it accepts the proposal of .
+If the AO agrees with the offer of Wyre, the AO should confirm in writing (by e-mail or letter) that it accepts the proposal of Wyre.

-will only start with the set-up of the Physical Co-location Service once the proposal is accepted and initial payment of 50% of the installation costs has been performed (see below 3.4 Co-location costs and billing procedure).
+Wyre will only start with the set-up of the Physical Co-location Service once the proposal is accepted and initial payment of 50% of the installation costs has been performed (see below 3.4 Co-location costs and billing procedure).